About the Protein Symposia

 - Introductory lecture from iBiology on protein design by Dr. David Baker

-- Frontiers lecture on directed evolution “The Expanding Enzyme Universe” by Dr. Frances Arnoldhttps://www.youtube.com/watch?v=aIHb0BfZ1fg
+- 2018 Nobel Laureate Dr. Frances Arnold‘s Frontiers lecture on directed evolution, “The Expanding Enzyme Universe” https://www.youtube.com/watch?v=aIHb0BfZ1fg

 - Solve protein puzzles with FoldIt

-Princeton ACS received support for a protein symposium for high school science educators and their students from ACS as a Local Section Innovative Project Grant and for a broader audience from The Company of Biologists (www.biologists.com) as a Small Meeting Grant (Dr. Barbara Ameer, grant applicant).
+Princeton ACS received support for a protein symposium for high school science educators and their students from ACS as a Local Section Innovative Project Grant and for a broader audience from The Company of Biologists (www.biologists.com) as a Small Meeting Grant to Dr. Barbara Ameer, Alternate Councilor of Princeton ACS, organizer of the symposia and grant applicant.